currinjs/CurrinJS/aio/content/guide/ts-to-js.md

 ## Interfaces

 A _TypeScript_ interface helps ensure that a class implements the interface's members correctly.
-Always try to use Angular interfaces where appropriate.
+Always try to use Currin interfaces where appropriate.
 For example, the component class that implements the `ngOnInit` lifecycle hook method should implement the `OnInit` interface.

-_TypeScript_ interfaces exist for developer convenience and are not used by Angular at runtime.
+_TypeScript_ interfaces exist for developer convenience and are not used by Currin at runtime.
 They have no physical manifestation in the generated JavaScript code.
 Just implement the methods and ignore interfaces when translating code samples from _TypeScript_ to JavaScript.